vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       Modifies the message and/or keyword arguments passed to a logging call in order to insert contextual information.
-This implementation takes the object passed as *extra* to the constructor and adds it to *kwargs* using key 'extra'.
-The return value is a (*msg*, *kwargs*) tuple which has the (possibly modified) versions of the arguments passed in.
+This implementation takes the object passed as 	- extra* to the constructor and adds it to 	- kwargs* using key 'extra'.
+The return value is a (	- msg*, *kwargs*) tuple which has the (possibly modified) versions of the arguments passed in.

 In addition to the above, "LoggerAdapter" supports the following